 Beds start at just $5 a night, and as one of the most popular hostels in town, you are guaranteed to meet travel buddies here.
 Click here to check Rumi’s latest rates and availability.

 Getting to Bukhara

 It’s easy to get to Bukhara from Uzbekistan’s major cities.
 Trains run to Bukhara from Samarkand, Tashkent, and Khiva.

 However, schedules do not always operate daily.
 You can check the timetables here.

 The city’s train station sits slightly on the outskirts of Bukhara so you either need to take a cab or take the bus for 1500 som.
 Uzbek cabbies always try and overcharge so keep in mind that it should be no more than 5000 som.

-Bukhara is also serviced by Bukhara International Airport, in the case that you are flying directly into the city.
+Bukhara is also serviced by Bukhara International Airport.
+If you are flying directly into the city, it is easy for you to get the bus.
 Buses run between the airport and the city, and several hotels can organise transfers for you.

 Have any questions about this Bukhara Travel Guide, or about Uzbekistan travel in general?
 I organised and enjoyed a wonderful solo trip to this beautiful nation back in May/June and I’m happy to help you organise the same.

 Feel free to drop me a comment below if you have any questions.
 Safe travels, Melissa!
 Xo

 Disclaimer: This Bukhara travel guide may contain the occasional affiliate link.Should you choose to make a purchase through some of the links contained on this page I will obtain a small amount of commission.
 This is charged at no additional cost to you..
 Thank you for understanding.